vtexdocs/known-issues/docs/en/known-issues/Checkout/cart-created-from-an-order-again-option-in-my-orders-the-customers-email-is-not-being-placed-as-expected-in-the-orderform.md

 ---
-title: "Cart created from an 'order again' option in My Orders, the customer's email is not being placed as expected in the orderForm"
+title: 'Cart created from an ''order again'' option in My Orders, the customer''s email is not being placed as expected in the orderForm'
 id: 6dDhkaIhquOqaDuNkVZuln
 status: PUBLISHED
 createdAt: 2023-12-04T22:41:21.385Z